dannyguy253/CustomerSegmentation/README.md

 The customer segmentation analysis revealed distinct customer groups with unique purchasing behaviors and preferences.
 Key findings include:

-- **Cluster 0**: Customers with moderate visit frequency, moderate total and average spend, and higher discount usage.
+- **Bargain Seekers**: Customers with moderate visit frequency, moderate total and average spend, and higher discount usage.
-- **Cluster 1**: Infrequent visitors with high average spend per visit and moderate discount usage.
+- **High-Spenders**: Infrequent visitors with high average spend per visit and moderate discount usage.
-- **Cluster 2**: Infrequent visitors with the lowest total and average spending per visit, and moderate discount usage.
+- **Low-Spenders**: Infrequent visitors with the lowest total and average spending per visit, and moderate discount usage.

 These insights can be leveraged to enhance customer engagement and optimize marketing efforts by tailoring strategies to each segment's characteristics.
-For instance, targeted promotions can be designed for Cluster 0 customers who are responsive to discounts, while strategies to increase visit frequency might be effective for Clusters 1 and 2.
+For instance, targeted promotions can be designed for Bargain Seekers who are responsive to discounts, while strategies to increase visit frequency might be effective for High-Spenders and Low-Spenders.

 By understanding and addressing the needs of each customer segment, businesses can improve customer satisfaction, loyalty, and overall profitability.